ztbochanski/react-development-guide/react-basics-example/README.md

 # React Basics

-> The idea of this project is to understand the basic concepts of react, learn beginner techniques, and implement best practices
+> The idea of this section is to understand the basic concepts of react, learn beginner techniques, and implement best practices

 _for local setup_